day8/re-frame-10x/README.md

 #### Problems while developing CSS

-- You may need to then save a `.cljs` file to trigger a figwheel reload.
+- You must touch or save the `styles.cljs` file to trigger a CSS reload if you're editing `main.less`.
+This is because `styles.cljs` slurps `main.css` with a macro that happens before Clojurescript compilation, so figwheel isn't aware of the changes.
-- Did you run `lein less auto` to compile LESS to CSS?
+- Did you run `lein less auto` or `lein less once` to compile LESS to CSS?
-- Try clearing your browser cache/hard-reloading
+- Try clearing your browser cache/hard-reloading.